Quick Setup

 Check poetry can be properly called with:

-Next, you may need to activate crew again withconda activate crew
+Next, you may need to activate crew again withconda activate crew if it is not in the

 environment.
 After that, simply run: